Joshua Vogelstein

 His research focuses primarily on the intersection of natural and artificial intelligence.
-Our group develops and applies high-dimensional nonlinear machine learning methods to biomedical data science challenges.
-We have published over 100 papers in prominent scientific and engineering journals and conferences including Nature, Science, PNAS, Neurips, and JMLR, with over 10,000 citations and an h-index over 40.
-We received funding from the Transformative Research Award from NIH, the NSF CAREER award, Microsoft Research, and many other government, for-profit and nonprofit organizations.
+His group develops and applies high-dimensional nonlinear machine learning methods to biomedical data science challenges.
+They have published over 100 papers in prominent scientific and engineering journals and conferences including Nature, Science, PNAS, Neurips, and JMLR, with over 10,000 citations and an h-index over 40.
+They received funding from the Transformative Research Award from NIH, the NSF CAREER award, Microsoft Research, and many other government, for-profit and nonprofit organizations.
 He has advised over 60 trainees, and taught about 200 students in his eight years as faculty.
 In addition to his academic work, he co-founded Global Domain Partners, a quantitative hedge fund that was acquired by Mosaic Investment Partners in 2012, and software startup Gigantum, which was acquired by nVidia in early 2022.
-He is currently the Chief Intelligence Officer for Sensie.

-Education
+Academic background

-Vogelstein did his undergraduate studies at McKelvey School of Engineering at Washington University in St. Louis where he received his Bachelor of Science degree in Biomedical Engineering in 2002.
-From 2003 to 2009 he studied at Johns Hopkins University, where he received his Master of Science in Applied Mathematics & Statistics and a Ph.D. in Neuroscience from the Johns Hopkins School of Medicine, where he developed algorithms for spike detection in calcium imaging.
+Vogelstein undertook his undergraduate studies at McKelvey School of Engineering at Washington University in St. Louis, where he received his Bachelor of Science degree in biomedical engineering in 2002.
+From 2003 to 2009, he studied at Johns Hopkins University, where he received his Master of Science in Applied Mathematics and Statistics and a Ph.D. in Neuroscience from the Johns Hopkins School of Medicine, where he developed algorithms for spike detection in calcium imaging.

-Academia

-From 2014 to 2018, Vogelstein was the Director of Undergraduate Studies for the Institute for Computational Medicine.
-He has also held positions as an Endeavor Scientist at the Child Mind Institute, a Senior Research Scientist for the departments of Statistical Sciences & Mathematics & Neurobiology at Johns Hopkins University, and as Affiliated Faculty at Duke University.
+From 2014 to 2018, Vogelstein was the director of undergraduate studies for the Institute for Computational Medicine.
+He has also held positions as an endeavor scientist at the Child Mind Institute, a senior research scientist for the departments of statistical sciences and mathematics and neurobiology at Johns Hopkins University, and as affiliated faculty at Duke University.